JohnsonLamb/Goblin-Game/Dev Notes.md

 - Changed the color of the website's background

 - Added more images to create the effect of the Bloodlust Text filling up as the player catches Green Goblins

+- Prevented Scrolling with the arrowkeys.
+(In smaller screens the page scrolls up and down with the player's inputs)